 A pair of twin studies conducted in 2016 revealed that teen marijuana use is not linked to long-term IQ decline.
 Why twin studies?
 Well, they give researchers a chance to tell the actual difference between environmental triggers and innate factors.
 The above studies concluded that those who used cannabis had lower scores in IQ tests in general, but their non-consuming twins noted the equal drop over time.
 Therefore, we can say that those results were pretty ambiguous.

 On the other hand, a different study in 2014 suggested that there IS a correlation between the constant marijuana use and cognitive impairment in adolescents.
-The study found that chronic adolescent cannabis consumption is associated with changes in the white matter of the brain.
-That being said, chronic marijuana use before reaching 16 may trigger troubles with impulsivity and attention
+The study found an association between chronic adolescent cannabis consumption and changes in the white matter of the brain.
+With that in mind, chronic marijuana use before reaching 16 may trigger troubles with impulsivity and attention

-Despite those results, we have to take into account that these results were not seen in participants who began to use cannabis after the age of 16, so this study simply suggests a link between the two phenomena, rather than proving the thesis.
+Despite those results, we have to take into account that these results came from participants who began to use cannabis after the age of 16.
+This study simply suggests a link between the two phenomena, rather than proving the thesis.

 3. Bad News For Those Predisposed To Psychotic Disorders